welteki/docs.actuated.dev/docs/add-agent.md

     Run the setup.sh script which will install all the required dependencies like containerd, CNI and Firecracker.

+    Create a folder with `mkdir -p $HOME/.actuated/` then save your Gumroad license key to `$HOME/.actuated/LICENSE`

 2. Generate an RSA keypair

     `agent -genkey`